minneapolisdan/ndsu-ag/pages/other.md

 * Gravity Switch is developing a new content architecture for this that will presumably differ from the structure outlined in the project overview -- when will this work be complete?
 * We are assuming it will not introduce new content types or functionality beyond what is described above?
-* Need clarity on 4-H -- we assume if it is included it will function the same as the rest?
+* Need clarity on 4-H -- we assume if it is included it will function the same as the rest of the new site?

 <a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLScKG1p-3Ziupjn8VlFMwVDa0vOwy6qk5_wPFh_ZWV1Rdya-6w/viewform?usp=sf_link" target="_blank">Answer Non-ag Content questions 🤔</a>

-### 2. Central services
+### 2. Central Services

-Central services are external services provided by NDSU that will be used to pull in content throughout the new website.
+Central Services are external services provided by NDSU that will be used to pull in content throughout the new website.
 These include:

 * **Directory**
 * **News**